pepermz/Jose-Ramirez-Project-1-Trivia/README.md

 ### Technologies Used
 For this project I intend to use mostly Javascript, HTML, CSS and implement Bootstrap as a framework for CSS

+### Next Steps
+implement a timer as proposed on my original wireframe fix minor bug issues

 ### Deployment
 https://pepermz.github.io/Jose-Ramirez-Project-1-Trivia/